How to Write the NYU Supplemental Essay (with an Example!) [UPDATED FOR 2024-2025]

 So no, you absolutely can submit your NYU application without ever writing the supplemental essay.

-That being said, NYU received 118,00 applications last year for its class of 2028, and its overall acceptance rate dropped to a new low of 8%.
+That being said, NYU received more than 120,000 applications last year for its class of 2029, and its overall acceptance rate dropped to a new low of 7.7%.
 With NYU admitting fewer than 1in every 10 applicants, most applicants are going to be doing anything they can to stand out in that enormous pile of applications, and the supplemental essay is one way to do that.

 So while you don’t have to write the supplemental essay, if you’re serious about applying to NYU, I would strongly suggest thinking long and hard about it!